 Most of us think of Las Vegas and think of the simmering Mojave that emanates from it in beautiful desert badlands.
 And while this might be true for most of the year, come wintertime, the desert oasis that is Las Vegas gets its fair share of cold weather.
 But this doesn’t mean that the party stops.
 Far from it.
-In Las Vegas, there’s plenty to do, any time of year – even in winter.
+There’s plenty to do in Las Vegas in winter.

 So the temperature drops a bit, and can get downright cold at night – into the 50s and below.
 Freezing temperatures aren’t common, but aren’t altogether uncommon either, so it’s best to pack enough clothes in order to be able to dress in layers.
 Suffice it to say, most of the pool action will be closed for the season, but never fear, there’s still fun stuff happening.